intiface-command/intiface-command/README.md

 ## Installation

-1. Place the extension folder in one of SillyTavern’s extensions directories:
+1. Place the extension folder in SillyTavern’s extensions directory:

 ```